 - Infectious Diseases: Raw sewage can contain bacteria (such as E. coli, Salmonella, and Campylobacter), viruses (like Hepatitis A and Norovirus), and parasites (such as Giardia and Cryptosporidium) that can cause gastrointestinal illnesses, respiratory infections, and other diseases.

-- Waterborne Diseases: Pathogens in raw sewage can contaminate drinking water sources, leading to waterborne diseases like cholera, dysentery, and typhoid fever.
+- Waterborne Diseases: Pathogens in raw sewage can contaminate drinking water sources, leading to waterborne diseases, such as cholera, dysentery, and typhoid fever.

-- Skin Infections: Direct contact with raw sewage can result in skin infections, including rashes, dermatitis, and fungal infections, especially if there are open wounds or cuts.
+- Skin Infections: Direct contact with raw sewage can cause skin infections, including rashes, dermatitis, and fungal infections, especially if there are open wounds or cuts.

 - Respiratory Issues: Inhalation of aerosolized sewage particles or fumes can lead to respiratory problems, including coughing, wheezing, and exacerbation of asthma or other chronic respiratory conditions.